brianimpact/air4all/content_classifier/README.md

     - `config.path.data`: specifies where the files containing required data are saved (includes `train`, `val`, `test`, `labels`, `prior`, and `hierarchy`)

+- `config.postprocessing`: specifies how to postprocess inferred labels

+    - `config.postprocessing.isolated_leaf`

+        - `remove`: if not labeled as ancestors, remove leaves
+        - `connect`: if labeled as a leaf, label as its ancestors
+        - `none`: do not postprocess

+    - `config.postprocessing.unfinished_path`

+        - `remove`: if not labeled as leaf, remove ancestors
+        - `none`: do not postprocess

+    - `config.postprocessing.if_empty`

+        - `argmax_leaf`: if not labeled as any, label as the path to the leaf to the highest likelihood
+        - `argmax_path`: if not labeled as any, label as the path with the highest geometric average likelihood
+        - `none`: do not postprocess

 ### 2. Data